Leytoncito/IS_Prokka_Panaroo/README.md

 write.xlsx(hb.results$partition.df, "levels.xlsx")
 ```

-This yields two outputs, 1) a colorful tree with hierarchical levels and 2) an excel table with the hierarchical level for each genome studied.
+This generates two outputs, 1) a colorful tree with hierarchical levels and 2) an excel table with the hierarchical level for each genome studied.

 ## 4. Recombinacion/Mutacion.

 Recombination / mutation analyzes were carried out using Gubbins and ClonalFrame.
-The reason for using both is that while Gubbins returns a score for each taxa, ClonalFrame provides a score at the general level.

 `run_gubbins parsnp.aln`